MascotPhp/Mascot/doc/usage.rst

 Routing
 -------

-In Silex you define a route and the controller that is called when that route is matched.
+In Mascot you define a route and the controller that is called when that route is matched.
 A route pattern consists of:

 * *Pattern*: The route pattern defines a path that points to a resource.
 The